At a Glance

 How to Manage Debt to Avoid Bankruptcy

-Debt consolidation is probably one of the most common alternatives to bankruptcy.
+Consolidating debt with a personal loan is probably one of the most common alternatives to bankruptcy.
 That said, a debt consolidation loan may be out of reach if you have a low credit score or a high DTI ratio.

 There are numerous bankruptcy alternatives to filing for a bankruptcy discharge.
 There are many alternatives that we can’t extensively talk about them all in this article.
 However, we’ll touch on the very prominent and effective ones.
 But before diving into that, we’ll like to discuss the free tool that helps people identify their prospect of getting a bankruptcy discharge and other much preferable options that they should consider.